danlentz/printv/README.md

 * `*major-separator*` [`:ff`]
 > A special keyword defined to create a *thick* horizontal rule in
-> printed output, evaluating to NIL
+> printed output; it is not evaluated.

 * `*minor-separator*` [`:hr`]
 > A special keyword defined to create a *thin* horizontal rule in
-> printed output, evaluating to NIL
+> printed output; it is not evaluated.

 * `*printv-macro-char*` [`#\^`]
 >